contao/docs/docs/manual/user-management/members.en.md

 The administration of frontend users is much easier than the administration of backend users, because you do not have to work with mounts and single input fields.
 Member management is mainly about accessing protected subpages and changing personal data.

 The term "members" dates back to the early days of Contao, when the software was mainly used for community pages.
-Nowadays, many commercial websites are also using it, so you could also say "customers".
+In the meantime, many commercial websites are also implemented with it, so you could also say "customers".

 ## Member groups